lmns-solutions/arduino-interactive-lessons/communication/p5js-serial-io.md

 ### Creating DisplayShapeIn in Arduino

 We could design many different types of Arduino apps that read in `"shapeType, shapeSize"` off serial and do something interesting.
 For example, we could use this info to set the paddle size and ball type (circle, square, triangle) in an OLED-based [Breakout game](https://en.wikipedia.org/wiki/Breakout_(video_game)).
 For this Arduino app, however, let's simply replicate the p5.js app visual experience.
-This might sound hard but you're [OLED](../advancedio/oled.md) experts by now—you got this!
+This might sound hard but you're {% include tlink.html id='advancedio-oled' text='OLED' %} experts by now—you got this!

 But how should we begin?